Skip to content

 price = IntegerField(lookups=["comparison"])

-# Generates:
+# generates:

 # - price (exact match)

-# - price__gt (greater than)
+# - price__gt

-# - price__gte (greater than or equal)
+# - price__gte

-# - price__lt (less than)
+# - price__lt

-# - price__lte (less than or equal)
+# - price__lte

-# - price! (not equal - negation)
+# - price! (not equal, negation)

-# - price__gt! (not greater than)
+# - price__gt!

-# - price__gte! (not greater than or equal)
+# - price__gte!

-# - price__lt! (not less than)
+# - price__lt!

-# - price__lte! (not less than or equal)
+# - price__lte!

-Type Annotations
+Type annotations

-from typing import List, Literal
+from typing import List, Literal, Optional

 from datetime import datetime, date, time